Current tuition and fees are available via the Bursar's Office for current data on tuition and fees.

 Off-Campus Part-time Employment

-A number of our students find part-time work with companies or government agencies in the Atlanta area, typically working 20 hours a week while carrying a 9-credit course load.
+A number of our students find part-time work with companies or government agencies in the Atlanta area, typically working 20 hours a week while taking three regular courses.
+A number of start-up companies are located in Georiga Tech's incubator and on the periphery of campus.
+Half-time salaries can be several thousand dollars a month.
 A major corporation has a long-term agreement to hire a half-time intern for the two years of their studies; we are actively seeking additional such agreements.
 Participate in our employment opportunities, and see our industry connections for companies who have hired here in the past.

 U.S. citizens and permanent residents wishing to apply for federal and state education loans should contact the Office of Student Financial Planning and Services to obtain the necessary forms.
 Graduate Students applying for loans must complete the loan application process by April 15 of the prior academic year.
 Approved student loans will be dispersed to the Bursar's Office each semester prior to the registration deadline.
 After payment of tuition and fee balances, any remaining loan amount will then be charged to the student.
 Please direct questions to the Office of Financial Aid.